 - 8 cups water

 - Bring water to boil, pour into glass or ceramic container and add teabags.
-Let set.
+Let set about 5 minutes.

 - Mix juices and sugar.
 Heat to a boil on stove top OR two minutes in microwave.